vuejs/v2.vuejs.org/src/v2/cookbook/packaging-sfc-for-npm.md

 ## Alternative Patterns

-At the time this recipe was written, Vue CLI 3 was itself in beta.
-This version of the CLI comes with a built-in `library` build mode, which creates CommonJS and UMD versions of a component.
+Vue CLI 3 comes with a built-in `library` build mode, which creates CommonJS and UMD versions of a component.
 This might be adequate for your use cases, though you will still need to make sure your package.json file points to `main` and `unpkg` properly.
-Also, there will be no ES6 `module` output unless that capability is added to the CLI before its release or via plugin.
+Also, Vue CLI is based on webpack, so there is no ES6 `module` output due to current webpack limitations.

 ## Acknowledgements